-THANKS to money raised by National Lottery players, the Heritage Lottery Fund (HLF) has awarded a grant of nearly £2 million and funding received from several Trusts and Foundations including The Garfield Weston Trust, The Hobson Charity, The Foyle Foundation, Paul Allen Philanthropies, Barclays Bank and donations from our many supporters, the “de Havilland Aircraft Museum in the 21st Century Project” can now be built.
-It is a significant investment in Hertfordshire’s aviation heritage and Community facilities.
+Thanks to money raised by National Lottery players and the National Heritage Lottery Fund who awarded a grant of nearly £2 million plus the donations from our many supporters, the de Havilland Aircraft Museum in the 21st Century Project” is now complete.

 However, being an independent museum and not supported by government, we need donations to ensure that we can continue our work in preserving the de Havilland Heritage-please consider making a donation you can make a donation by clicking here.

 The building of the new hangar provides over 20,000 square feet of undercover experience for visitors to view a range of historic aircraft designed by the de Havilland Aircraft Company.
 The New Hangar has a range of syndicate rooms and event space on the mezzanine floor which will offer the local community an exciting venue for meetings, conferences, parties, learning and other social events.

 The artists’ impression of this space below shows the event space as a “dining “ area although it can be configured to meet our client’s needs.

 This area and the meeting rooms is available for hire Please contact our Events Manager for further details at firstname.lastname@example.org

 The de Havilland Aircraft Museum is an independent museum that is not funded by either National or local government.